hapax/hapax.github.io/assets/chandra.md

 ## Light and gravity <a id="sec-3" name="sec-3"></a>

-We're almost ready to perform our thought experiment of throwing electrons into a box until it collapses into a black hole.
+We're almost ready to perform our thought experiment of throwing electrons into a box until we make a black hole.
-But in order to apply our Fermi gas model to old stars, there are a few little changes we need to make, and some facts we need to learn about light and gravity.
+But to apply our Fermi gas model to old stars, we need to tinker a little with the energy, and learn some facts about light and gravity.

 ### Ultrarelativity <a id="sec-3-1" name="sec-3-1"></a>